January 25, 2017

 The most telling research on checkbook decline is a 2013 survey which showed that 52% of millennials never use a check (validation from several polls/surveys), but more interesting, is that 64% of consumers write fewer than 3 checks per month, up from 35% three years earlier.

-So the declines are steady, but I suspect checks and checkbooks will never, truly die.
+So the declines are steady, but I suspect checks and checkbooks will take LONG time to truly die.